Open-Markets-Initiative/wireshark-lua/README.md

 #Use

 To dissect packets, place lua script(s) in the wireshark plugins directory.
-In a traditional windows install:
+The standard path on a standard windows install:

     C:\Program Files\Wireshark\plugins\[version]\